-- Students are responsible for the content of university communications sent to their George Mason University email account and are required to activate their account and check it regularly.
-All communication from the university, college, school, and program will be sent to students solely through their Mason email account. - Students must follow the university policy stating that all sound emitting devices shall be turned off during class unless otherwise authorized by the instructor. - Students are expected to exhibit professional behaviors and dispositions at all times.
+- Academic integrity (honor code, plagiarism) Students must adhere to guidelines of the George Mason University Honor Code [See http://academicintegrity.gmu.edu/honorcode/]. - Mason Email Students are responsible for the content of university communications sent to their George Mason University email account and are required to activate their account and check it regularly.
+All communication from the university, college, school, division, and program will be sent to students solely through their Mason email account.